GetStream/stream-video-android/README.md

 ### 0.2.0 milestone

 - [ ] Call Analytics stateflow (Thierry)
-- [ ] Automatically handle pagination and sorting on > 6 participants in the sample app (Daniel)
 - [ ] Ringing: Make it easy to test
 - [ ] Example Button to switch speakerphone/earpiece
 - [ ] Ringing: Make a list of what needs to be configurable